bradleythornton/minimal-mistakes/_posts/2017-08-22-responder_fun.md

 ## Conclusion

 After experimenting and talking with fellow pen testers, the results are quite staggering.
-Most would conclude that they eventually get domain admin over 80% of the time with this method.
+Most conclude that they eventually get domain admin over 80% of the time with these methods.
 Naturally you can combine this with something like Metasploit or your very own tool to either automate, make it quieter, or just plain faster.
 In many cases, attackers are spraying usernames and passwords/hashes all over the network and seeing what sticks.
-Primarily you should focus on how loud you can be and what your ultimate goal is, having some familiarity of what is the "norm" at the organization certainly doesn't hurt either.
+Primarily you should focus on how loud you can be and what your ultimate goal is; having some familiarity of what's the "norm" at the organization certainly doesn't hurt either.